nk-codes/Weather-Feeling/README.md

 Simple weather app using HTML, CSS, and JavaScript Weather-App URL :- https://feelweather.azurewebsites.net/

 ![image](https://user-images.githubusercontent.com/89216667/154106293-d3022d81-ddeb-488d-8477-d907601a8ce9.png)

+Project Demo video is already in my git repo named as "Project-demo.mkv".
+Just open and download as raw.
+Thanks 📧

 This project is on Weather Information :-